 Stated in Penal Code 4550, California "rescuing a prisoner" law makes it a crime to rescue, or to attempt to rescue, a prisoner from any jail or prison facility, or from law enforcement custody generally.3

-The crime is a felony carrying up to four years prison if the prisoner had been convicted of a crime punishable by death.
-Otherwise the crime is a wobbler, meaning it could be punished as a misdemeanors or a felony.
-As a felony, it carries up to four years state prison.
+The crime is a felony carrying up to four years in prison if the prisoner had been convicted of a crime punishable by death.
+Otherwise, the crime is a wobbler, meaning it could be punished as a misdemeanor or a felony.
+As a felony, it carries up to four years in state prison.

 Call us for help...

 If you or loved one is charged with Penal Code 405a & 405b PC lynching and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 1 In re Anthony J. (1999) 72 Cal.App.4th 1326, 85.